openstack-archive/infra-manual/doc/source/creators.rst

 #.
 From the Overview page for your project, click the "Bugs" link at the
    top of the page.

 #.
-Click the pencil "edit" icon next to "Configure bug tracker".
+Click the pencil "edit" icon next to "Configure Bugs".

 #.
 Choose "In launchpad".